sybilhoangRG/support.balsamiq.com/content/ui101/controls/tables.md

 ### States

 Tables don't have states like other UI controls, but some have cells which can be changed from read-only to editable.
-In the case of editable cells, they should be visually distinct through a lowered bevel or thicker border *([KDE Human Interface Guidelines](https://community.kde.org/KDE_Visual_Design_Group/HIG/TableView))*.
+In the case of editable cells, they should be [visually distinct through a lowered bevel or thicker border](https://community.kde.org/KDE_Visual_Design_Group/HIG/TableView "KDE Human Interface Guidelines").

 ### Variations